Anchor (climbing): Force-multipliers

-Load-sharing anchor
+Load-sharing

 A load-sharing (or load-distributing) anchor is a system consisting of two or more individual anchors which join together at a main anchor point to form an anchoring system.
 This configuration is a way to introduce redundancy and increase strength, typically for a belay anchor.
 If assembled correctly, the load will be distributed to each individual anchor, rather than placing all the load on a single anchor point.
 This decreases the chance that any single anchor point will fail, and, if a point does fail, the other(s) should still be able to hold.

 Best practices

 To ensure proper redundancy and effectiveness of a load-sharing anchor, some best practices are commonly observed.